kurczynski/teleport-job-worker/docs/0001-teleport-job-worker.md

 ### API

 The service's API will contain the resources listed below and be made available using gRPC.
+The API has settings that can be managed in its [configuration file](../config/server.json).

 #### job